• Skip to main content

 “This field trip is wonderful!
 The activities are really great and I love the way you keep the kids’ attention.
 It’s so cool to learn alongside the kids!”

--GFP Chaperone from Lourdes Classical
+-Chaperone, Lourdes Classical

 “I’m so excited we get to go to the river!
 I’ve always wanted to go to the river!”